Find out how the scheme works, including issuing shares and raising money and how to submit a compliance statement.

-- includes any other de minimis state aid received in the 3 years up to and including the date of the investment - any excess won’t qualify for SEIS
+- include any other de minimis state aid received in the 3 years, up to and including the date of the investment

-- will also count towards any limits for later investments through other venture capital schemes
+- count towards any limits for later investments through other venture capital schemes

-Tax reliefs will be withheld, or withdrawn, from your investors if you don’t follow the rules for at least 3 years after the investment is made.
+Tax reliefs will be withheld, or withdrawn, from your investors if you do not follow the rules for at least 3 years after the investment is made.

 - carries out a new qualifying trade